-I am excited to have Michelle James guest posting today on How to Make Tea Party Invitations as part of our Tea Talk.
+I am excited to have Michelle James guest posting today on How to Make Tea Party Invitations as part of our Afternoon Tea Recipes and Tips.

 Hi.
 I am Michelle from Michelle James Designs and I am excited to be guest posting today on A Day in Candiland.

-Today I am sharing a Tea Party Invitation with you that I created using Adobe Photoshop Elements.
+Today I am sharing some Tea Party Invitations with you that I created using Adobe Photoshop Elements.
 If you do not have this program, don’t worry.
 I have provided a free download for you at the end of this post.

 Tea parties are especially fun and can be the theme at bridal showers, baby showers, birthday parties and more.
 I can just see a group of friends sitting around the table with tea and finger sandwiches.